olrea/openai-cpp/README.md

 ![OpenAI-CPP attachments](doc/koala_violin.png?raw=true "OpenAI-CPP attachments")

-Since Openai::Json is a typedef to a [nlohmann::json](https://github.com/nlohmann/json), you have all the features of the latter one (conversions, STL like access, ...).
-For instance, `response["ok"]` will give `true`.
+Since `Openai::Json` is a typedef to a [nlohmann::json](https://github.com/nlohmann/json), you get all the features provided by the latter one (conversions, STL like access, ...).

 ## A word about error handling

-By default, OpenAI-CPP will throw a runtime error exception if the curl request does not succeed.
+By default, *OpenAI-CPP* will throw a runtime error exception if the curl request does not succeed.
 You are free to handle these exceptions the way you like.
 You can prevent throw exceptions by setting `set_throw_exception(false)` (see example in [examples/09-instances.cpp](examples/09-instances.cpp)).
 If you do that, a warning will be displayed instead.

 ## More control

-You can use the `openai::post` or `openai::get` methods to fully control what you are sending.
+You can use the `openai::post()` or `openai::get()` methods to fully control what you are sending (e.g. a new method is available in the API and not provided by `OpenAI-CPP` yet).

 ## Manage OpenAI-CPP instance